 In view of this, you will probably find that you need a commercial web host before you can successfully use a feedback form script.
-If you're looking for one, see the Budget Web Hosts page for a list of such hosts or visit my web hosting FAQ for the host that I'm currently using for thesitewizard.com.
+If you're looking for one, see the Budget Web Hosts page for a list of such hosts or visit my review of the host that I'm currently using for thesitewizard.com.

 If you have skipped the above section, because you thought it was unnecessary, please go back and read it, especially the part about getting a web host that allows you to run scripts.
 Without such a web host, your feedback form will not work.

 Go to the Free Feedback Form Wizard to generate a customized feedback form script.
 The wizard can be found at https://www.thesitewizard.com/wizards/feedbackform.shtml